openstack-archive/fuel-plugin-lma-collector/doc/user/source/metrics/haproxy.rst

 Frontends
 ^^^^^^^^^

-The following metrics have a ``frontend`` field that contains the name of the frontend server.
+The following metrics have a ``frontend`` field that contains the name of the front-end server:

 * ``haproxy_frontend_bytes_in``, the number of bytes received by the frontend.
 * ``haproxy_frontend_bytes_out``, the number of bytes transmitted by the frontend.